Grauenwolf/CleanArchitecture/README.md

 The purpose of this repository is to investigate "Clean Architecture" and see if it can be improved upon.
 The goal is to remove complexity without reducing functionality.

+To order to see the transformation incrementally, a branch has been created for each step.
+Simply compare the branch with the one before it to see the progression.

 ## Round 0 - Base State Validation

 To being with we need to see if the application can be compiled and run.
 Likewise, we need to verify that all of the automated tests run.